kahanu/AngularLokiJsDemo/README.md

 ## Troubleshooting
 ### Module not found: Error: Can't resolve 'fs'

 This seems to be an issue with Angular and npm packages that use ```fs```, which is a node based file-system package.
-You may get an error in the console when you start up the project like this:
+You may get a warning in the console when you start up the project like this:

 ```
 WARNING in ./node_modules/lokijs/src/lokijs.js